Tessa’s Recipe Rundown

 - I made this recipe plain, but you can add 1 cup of coarsely chopped nuts or chocolate chips.

-- I prefer lightly toasted chopped walnuts or semisweet chocolate chips, but feel free to get creative here.
+- I prefer chopped, lightly toasted walnuts or semisweet chocolate chips, but feel free to get creative here.

 - If you prefer pecans, I have a recipe for Butter Pecan Banana Bread you’ll love!

-The CORRECT Pan to Use For Banana Bread
+The Correct Pan For Banana Bread

 - The pan I recommend: A light-colored METAL 9 by 5-inch loaf pan.
 Anything too dark in color will risk scorching the edges.

 - Glass and ceramic loaf pans: Take MUCH longer to bake – upwards of 15 to 20 minutes extra.
-You also risk the banana bread collapsing in the center and being underbaked or gummy in the middle.
+You also risk the Banana Bread collapsing in the center and being underbaked or gummy in the middle.
 Learn more about Glass vs. Metal Baking Pans here.

 - Use the correct size loaf pan: 9 by 5-inches.